Supporting Partnerships to Assure Ready Kids

 - New books, art and school supplies, and fun activities for home use

 - FREE developmental screenings and individualized learning plans for children

 - Assisting families with the transition to kindergarten

 Parents and caregivers are encouraged to be actively engaged in their child’s learning throughout their school-age years.
-Over 20 families in Weinland Park benefit each year from SPARK.
+Over 35 families in Weinland Park benefited last year from SPARK.
 To register, contact Ms. Holly, Weinland Park’s Parent Partner, or call 614-795-3472.
 Learn more how this free program helps Columbus parents prepare kids for kindergarten

 For these two children, the gift of education means a better life

 When she turned four, Anilah had none of the skills researchers say are critical for kindergarten preparedness.
 She didn’t recognize the alphabet or know how to sound out letters.
 She didn’t know her numbers.
 Her mother, Shalisa Carter, says she didn’t know it was important to teach Anilah those things.